School of Biomedical Sciences

 BSc (Hons) Biomedical Science

 Experience research-informed education by exploring the scientific basis of human health, disease and therapeutics.
 You'll benefit from a rich and varied learning environment that highlights recent developments and examines how these inform clinical and diagnostic practice.
-Receive the input of internationally-recognised researchers and NHS staff and open up a range of employment opportunities in both industrial and public research laboratories.
+Receive the input of internationally-recognised researchers and NHS staff, opening up a range of employment opportunities in both industrial and public research laboratories.

 First choice for health